fbilo22/API_Exercise/Problem1/README.md

 This will be a good example to use as reference

 When testing get requests to the open brewery DB, I see that only the first 50 breweries are returned.
-Further results can be retrieved using the `page` attribute in the get request.
+Further results can be retrieved using the `page` attribute in the GET request.
 In my API, I will have to extract the `page` key and its value to use it when sending the GET request to the Open Brewery DB API